Pigeon Forge, Tennessee: Government

 Pigeon Forge has a City Manager-Commission form of government, in which a city manager, commission, and mayor work together to manage the city.
-As of 2018, the mayor is David Wear, and the City Manager is Earlene M. Teaster.
+As of 2026, the mayor is Kevin McClure, and the Vice Mayor is Jay Ogle.

 Infrastructure

 The city government has 181 mi of water main piping, hundreds of fire hydrants, 20 water tanks, 19 pump stations, 86 mi of publicly maintained streets and roads, 89 mi of sanitary sewers, and approximately 234 vehicles and 272 pieces of equipment.